Raven Rock Mountain Complex - Site R Tour

 FUMES CREATED BY DIESEL ENGINES AS WELL AS OTHER INDUSTRIAL IRRITANTS SUCH AS DUST, HIGH NOISE LEVELS, AND

 TEMPERATURE EXTREMES.
-The rock located within the facility contains Actinolite, which is a naturally occurring
+The rock located within the facility contains Actinolite and Tremolite, which are a naturally occurring

 form of ASBESTOS, and may potentially pose a health hazard.